I’ve Just Found I Have the APOE4 Gene… What does this mean?

 Many people develop dementia without carrying APOE4 at all.

-And in clinical practice, a risk signal is something we can work with.
+And in clinical practice, a risk factor is something to work with to optimise preventative healthcare.

 APOE4 Is About Risk, Not Destiny